andreasmhallberg/al-kitaab-dialecttexts/README.md

 3. The transcript is projected on the whiteboard for ease of reference.

 4. We discuss students' question, and I (the teacher) make further comments if needed.
+Much of this discussion is typically focused on pragmatics.

 The procedure above usually take around 45 min.
-The rest of the class (another 45 min) we do conversation exercises based on the vocabulary and phrases in the text.
+During the rest of the class (another 45 min) we do conversation exercises based on the vocabulary and phrases in the text.

 # Generating pdfs

-If you want to generate pdfs from the markdown (`.md`) files yourself you need to have [pandoc](http://pandoc.org), the [Scheherazade font](https://software.sil.org/scheherazade/), and a [standard LaTeX distribution](https://ctan.org/starter) installed on your computer.
-All these are free. `cd` into the folder containing the markdown files and run the following command:
+To generate pdfs from the markdown (`.md`) files you need to have [pandoc](http://pandoc.org), the [Scheherazade font](https://software.sil.org/scheherazade/), and a [standard LaTeX distribution](https://ctan.org/starter) installed on your system.
+All these are free.
+In the root directory of this repository run the following command:

 ```
 pandoc 〈inputfile〉.md --pdf-engine=xelatex -o 〈outputfile〉.pdf